bl4ck5un/tc-website/content/getstarted.md

 ## Option B: Interfacing with TC directly

 Interfacing directly with Town Crier requires a little more work, but is also straightforward, and gives access to all of TC's currently supported set of data types.
-To query one of the [supported data sources](dev.html), an application contract just needs to send a query to the `TownCrier` Contract, which lives on the [mainnet](XXX).
+To query one of the [supported data sources](dev.html), an application contract just needs to send a query to the `TownCrier` Contract, which lives on the [mainnet][Mainnet Contract].

 A query consists of a _query type_, which specifies the data source to be queried and some _parameters_, along with a callback address to which the data feeds will be delivered.